 Tissot T-Touch Expert Solar Quartz (ref.
 T091.420.46.051.01) specification

 Price: $1150 (MSRP)

-Movement: Quartz, solar-powered, with charge indicator, Swiss Made
+Movement: Quartz, ETA E84.301, solar-powered, with a charge indicator, Swiss Made

 Functions: Hours, minutes, seconds, chronograph, perpetual calendar, barometer, second time zone (GMT), altimeter, logbook, compass, regatta countdown